The turtle moves!

 - Chrysophrase, undisputed mob boss of the toughest city on the Disc, made it extremely clear how displeased he was with a subordinate who made an obliquely implied threat to Sam Vimes' family.
 Later when Chrysophrase asks Sam if he'd like some rocks for a rock garden, Sam thinks that the box cannot possibly contain a whole troll...

 - Beta Couple: Played with sometimes in the City Watch books, where there are two Official Couples: Vimes/Sybil and Carrot/Angua.
 Exactly which is the Beta Couple depends on the book: Vimes/Sybil are pretty clearly the Betas in Men at Arms, Feet of Clay, Jingo and The Fifth Elephant, but Thud! sees a reversal of the situation that's looking pretty permanent.
+Even so, a number of books in the sequence (Guards!
+Guards!, Night Watch and Snuff) avert this altogether by not having Angua appear in them.

 - Bewitched Amphibians: Nodded to many times, by both witches and wizards.